| Title: | Parse and Manipulate R Code |

 This is a collection of functions used to navigate the tree.
 Some of

-them have a variant that applies on a single node (e.g. node_next()
+them have a variant that applies on a single node (e.g. node_next()) and

 get the previous and next node(s) that are at the same depth as the current